CLochstampfor60/portfolio-page/README.md

 - The web application harbors accomplished portfolio projects, with the adaptability to showcase future skills and talents as time progresses in the professional world.

 - The web application runs several applications in the browser with dynamic updates.
-Applications include HTML, CSS, and Javascript.
+Applications include HTML, CSS, Javascript, Font Awesome, and GSAP.

 ---